Ed Flanagan (politician): Vermont Senate

 In 2004, Flanagan was elected to the Vermont State Senate, representing the Chittenden senate district.

 In November 2005, he was seriously injured in a car accident during a period of particularly bad weather; his car slid into a ravine off Interstate 89 in Richmond.
 He was not easily observable from the roadway, and hung upside down in subfreezing temperatures for 18 hours before someone spotted his car and he was rescued.
 He spent three weeks in a coma, and six months in the hospital.

 Flanagan returned to the statehouse in early May 2006; some observers later questioned whether Flanagan was suffering from the effects of a traumatic brain injury, but he won reelection in 2006 and 2008.

-On December 4, 2006 Flanagan had another car accident when he went off the road while turning onto I-89 in South Burlington.
+On December 4, 2006, Flanagan had another car accident when he went off the road while turning onto I-89 in South Burlington.
 He later stopped driving and began to use an electric bicycle for local transportation.
 Flanagan did not seek reelection to the Senate in 2010.

 Retirement and death

-In failing health for the last decade of his life, Flanagan died on November 3, 2017 at a nursing home in New Hampshire.
+In failing health for the last decade of his life, Flanagan died on November 3, 2017, aged 66, at a nursing home in New Hampshire.